GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/01.501-510/10.Sound-the-Battle-Cry/docs.md

 ---
+title: |
-title: 510.
-Sound the Battle Cry
+    510. Sound the Battle Cry - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 510.
+Sound the Battle Cry.
+Sound the battle cry,  See!  the foe is nigh; Raise the standard high   For the Lord; Gird your armor on,  Stand firm, ev'ry one, Rest your cause upon  His holy word.
+Chorus: Rouse, then soldiers!  rally round the banner!
+Ready, steady, pass the word along; Onward, forward, shout a loud Hosanna!
+Christ is Captain of the faithful throng.
+    keywords:  |
-    keywords: Christ in Song, Sound the Battle Cry, Sound the battle cry, Rouse then, soldiers!  rally round the banner!
+        Christ in Song, adventhymnals, advent hymnals, Sound the Battle Cry, Sound the battle cry.
+Rouse, then soldiers!  rally round the banner!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 510. SOUND THE BATTLE CRY
+####  Christ in Song,

 ```txt
 1.